ComputationalCryoEM/ASPIRE-Python/README.md

 If you skipped any of the previous steps, the script will complain about the missing part and terminate.
 If you encounter problems during compilation process, please upgrade the following Linux packages:
 - gcc: `sudo apt install --upgrade  gcc  g++`
-- fftw3: `sudo apt install  libfftw3-bin  libfftw3-dev`
+- fftw3: `sudo apt install --upgrade  libfftw3-bin  libfftw3-dev`

 These commands were tested on Ubuntu 16TLS.
 For other Linux distros please use the substitute command for 'apt install' (yum, apt-get, brew, etc.)